 The cost of long-term care does not come cheap.
 In fact, it can cost nearly $9,000 per month to stay in a private room at a nursing home.2 If you’d like to ensure you can afford end-of-life costs, a long-term care rider is worth considering.
 But if you already have savings available for long-term care or don’t want to spend the extra money on a rider, you may decide you don’t need this product.

-A long-term care rider can come in handy if you become chronically ill and need services like nursing home care and home health care, as traditional health insurance doesn’t cover these expenses.
-Aflac does not currently offer a long-term care rider but, you might want to explore other riders that Aflac does offer, such as the accelerated death benefit rider and the waiver of premium rider.
-Contact Aflac today for more information on our life insurance policies and get a quote.
+A long-term care rider can come in handy if you become chronically ill and need assisted medical care, as traditional health insurance doesn’t cover these expenses.
+Aflac does not currently offer a long-term care rider, but you might want to explore other riders that Aflac does offer, such as the accelerated death benefit rider and the waiver of premium rider.
+Contact Aflac today for more information on our life insurance policies for individuals and get a quote.

 Life insurance with cash value lets you withdraw money to cover necessary expenses.
 Find out how cash value savings work and the types of insurance policies offered, including whole life insurance.